This post may contain affiliate links.

 Eyebrow slit is a unique beauty trend that seems to be having a resurgence.
 You may have seen it on Instagram or Pinterest already!
 Brows on flick, but augmented with a bald stripe or two.

-The original name for the look is “eyebrow cut,” and it seems to have started with ‘80s hip-hop, meaning it was primarily worn by men of color.
+The original name for the look is “eyebrow cut,” and it seems to have started with ‘80s hip-hop, meaning it was primarily worn by prolific stars of the hip-hop industry.
 Nowadays, younger women have taken on the design as a way of playing with their looks and having fun with unusual eyebrow shapes.

 In this article, we talk a bit about the origins of eyebrow slits, since we believe it’s important to know the true history of any beauty trend you decide to adopt.
 Then, we’ll help you create that first eyebrow cut with a step-by-step guide on how to do eyebrow slits at home.